openwallet-foundation/credo-ts/docs/setup-react-native.md

 with `react-native-bbs-signatures`.

 The added dependency is required for autolinking and should be the same as the one used in the resolution.

+[React Native Bbs Signature](https://github.com/animo/react-native-bbs-signatures) has some quirks with setting it up correctly.
+If any errors occur while using this library, please refer to their README for the installation guide.